 Christianity has a long tradition of repentance – acknowledging to another human being or even in community one’s faults, shortcomings and failures.
-At its best, confession is a way of seeing the whole self, of bringing into our awareness all the aspects of our personality that need work or help or, yes, forgiveness.
+At its best, confession can be a way of seeing the whole self, of bringing into awareness all the aspects of our personality that need work or help or, yes, forgiveness.

 A Course in Miracles casts forgiveness in a slightly different light.
-It is not a question of having our wrongs overlooked, but rather seeing differently, seeing that our wrongs do not exist.
+It is not a question of having our wrongs overlooked, but rather seeing differently, seeing that our wrongs – and the wrongs of others – do not exist.
 We are not separated from God.

 In either case, I think forgiveness prayer has a place in any spiritual practice.
 I have friends who say there are only two prayers and they each contain but one syllable.
 The first one is “help” and the second is “thanks.”
 I think you could do a lot worse in terms of forgiveness than to simply use those two short prayers a lot.